Trump, GOP on cusp of major victory as final Kavanaugh vote nears, protesters gather on Capitol Hill

 But even amid the protests and furious cries from Democrats, Republicans felt that they had ultimately won the fight for Kavanaugh’s confirmation, and gained momentum in the race for the midterms -- feeling that Democrats had overreached and fired up the Republican base in the process.

-Sen. Joni Ernst, R-Utah, said on Fox News’ “Cavuto Live” that she believed that Republicans will now pick up seats in the Senate.
+Sen. Joni Ernst, R-Iowa, said on Fox News’ “Cavuto Live” that she believed that Republicans will now pick up seats in the Senate.

 “Yes absolutely, and I do believe that we will pick up seats in the United States Senate.
 We will be stronger through this exercise and I think we can gain momentum in the House.”